datawire/datawire-common/docs/source/architecture.rst

 Composability
 -------------

-Datawire enables highly composable web services by allowing users to create message processing pipelines, where the output of a microservice can be passed on to one or more microservices, ad infinitum.
+Datawire enables highly composable microservices by allowing users to create message processing pipelines, where the output of a microservice can be passed on to one or more microservices, ad infinitum.
 Datawire relies upon the notion of `settlement
 <http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-transactions-v1.0-os.html#doc-idp145616>`_,
-which transfers responsibility for message delivery to the next stage in the pipeline.
+which reliably transfers responsibility for message delivery to the next stage in the pipeline.

-In traditional messaging systems, direct microservice chaining is not possible -- instead, microservices need to adopt a hub-and-spoke model where each microservice consumes messages from a central broker, and then sends messages back to the central broker, creating a single bottleneck and point of failure.
+In traditional messaging systems, direct microservice chaining is not possible -- instead, microservices need to adopt a hub-and-spoke model where each microservice consumes messages from a central broker, and then sends messages back to the central broker, creating a bottleneck and point of failure.

 Polyglot
 --------